wladradchenko/wunjo.wladradchenko.ru/README.md

 </div>

 <!-- WUNJO V2 -->
-## 🚀 Update v2.0.4 and v2.0.5 of Wunjo Pro! 🚀

-Exciting news—Animate Portrait Mode and Retarget Portrait will be available on November! 🎉 With this feature, you can easily copy head movements and facial expressions from a video or image and apply them to your content.
-Whether it's controlling how the mouth moves, how the eyes blink, or even turning the head, you now have full control over your deepfake creation!
-Want more realism?
-You can manually add blinks, head turns, or any emotion to your videos or images after face replacement.
-Plus, it tracks the selected person even if they temporarily leave the frame!

-Wunjo is now easier to use than ever!
-Community Edition and Pro versions are united in version 2.0.6 of **February Update** in early access on [Boosty](https://boosty.to/wunjo/posts/41688b72-2a30-4e54-9081-e1b314d4b011?share=post_link) and [Patreon](https://www.patreon.com/posts/early-access-to-117090110?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link).
-Plus, there’s now Smart Search and Quick Tips to guide you in achieving exactly what you want with your content in Wunjo.
-In new version 2.0.6 you will find API for developers and interface on English, Spanish, Russian, Chinese, Korean.
+## 🌟 Goal: 4,096 Stars on GitHub! 🌟

+Once we reach this milestone, Wunjo CE's open-source code of v2.0.3 will update with the latest version changes!

+### What's New in Wunjo 2.0.4 & 2.0.5 🎉
+- **Animate Portrait Mode & Retarget Portrait**: Copy head movements and facial expressions from any video or image to your content.
+- **Manual Control & Quick Templates**: Add blinks, head turns, and emotions for more realistic animations.
+- **Offline & Portable**: Works without an internet connection and is available as a portable version.
+- **Smart Search & Quick Tips**: Find exactly what you need faster!
+- **Free**: Wunjo in wunjo.online is now free, with some Pro functionality available through partial payment.
+- **Loading**: You always know what is happening and how much time is left until the task is completed.

-🌟 Exclusive in Wunjo Pro 🌟
+### Upcoming in Wunjo 2.0.6

-But here's the dream: Once we reach 4,096 stars on GitHub, I will release Wunjo Pro as an update to Wunjo Community Edition—completely open-source and fully functional offline! ✨

-Wunjo is installed locally on your computer, so you can access it from any device by creating a temporary link.
+- **API for Developers**: Integrate Wunjo into your projects.
+- **Multilingual Interface**: Available in English, Spanish, Russian, Chinese, and Korean.
+- **Zoom**: Zoom into images to better control changes.

+Wunjo Pro is now easier and more powerful than ever!

+### How You Can Help:
-Your support means everything! ⭐ Give the project a star on GitHub to help make this dream a reality!
+🌟 **Star the project on GitHub** to help make Wunjo Pro open-source!
+📣 **Spread the word**: Share Wunjo with your friends and invite them to support the project on GitHub!
+🎥 **Video Reviews on YouTube**: Leave a video review of Wunjo, and I'll give you **free access to the latest version's full functionality**!

 ## Big update Wunjo CE v2.0.3